 Joel Di Giacomo (Associate BES MArch) is a graduate from the University of Waterloo School of Architecture, with over 10 years experience on projects including numerous and extensive landscape designs, cultural and civic masterplans, transit infrastructure, and buildings at a wide range of scales.
 He has played a key role in the design of the Davenport Diamond Public Realm, Finch West LRT DX, and June Callwood Park, and has contributed design expertise to most past and current projects in the office.

 Joel brings a playful, proficient, and extremely rigorous approach to the design process, with particular aptitudes in advanced digital modelling techniques, the production of visual representations, and marketing.
-He is currently overseeing gh3*s website curation and design, and is working on the Pier 8 Development and LRT projects in Hamilton.
+He is currently overseeing gh3*s website curation and design, and is working on the Davenport Diamond Public Realm, Windermere Fire Station in Edmonton, and the Pier 8 Development in Hamilton.

 416 915 1791 ext 31

 Mani Tabrizi (Associate BEng BSciArch MArch) holds a Master of Architecture degree from the University of Toronto as well as Bachelor of Mechanical engineering and Architectural Science degrees from Ryerson University.
 Prior to joining gh3, he spent a number of years working at design-focused Toronto offices, achieving LEED accreditation in 2009.
 His realized work includes industrial design, architecture, and regional strategic planning projects in North America, Jordan, Denmark, and Morocco.
 This deliberate interdisciplinary experience enables him to apply rational, detailed, and empirical methodologies to a dynamic and creative design process.
 In recent years, Mani has focused on private residential and medium-to-large multifamily projects, in both the luxury and affordable segments of the sector.

 416 915 1791 ext 22